 Visiting Europe tops the list for many travelers.
-From the beautiful Moldavan women to the lush mountains and old cities, there are a lot of attractions on the continent.
+From the beautiful lush mountains and old cities, there are a lot of attractions on the continent.
 And even if you’ve paddled across the waters of Venice or been at a packed stadium for a UEFA Champions League final game, there’s no reason to stop now.
 All you need to do is head to the east and begin a new adventure.

 But before you start packing your bags for an Eastern Europe trip, you should arm yourself with some knowledge about the place.
 Knowing the best places to visit in Eastern Europe is a great way to start.
 Also, familiarizing yourself with some things considered illegal in Europe will help you stay out of trouble.